About | The Europe Center

 The estate is listed under monument protection, which means the buildings are of special architectural, historical and cultural significance and therefore have to be restored in keeping with the style of the place and various rules.
 Fortunately, we have experts in the restoration of furniture, textiles, paintings and wood working with us.
 More about the house history can be found here.

 Buddhists of the 600+ Diamond Way Buddhist centers and groups throughout the world, which are built on an international network of idealism and friendship, are the real owners of the Europe Center.
-However, the legal owner of the site is the Buddhist Foundation Diamond Way, formed in 1999.
-The goal of the Foundation is to make millennium-old Buddhist wisdom accessible to lay people of the modern world.
+However, the legal owner of the site is the Diamond Way Buddhism Foundation, formed in 1999.
+The goal of the Foundation is to make millennium-old Buddhist wisdom accessible to modern people in the West.

 The lineage holder of the Karma Kagyu School of Tibetan Buddhism to which we belong, is H.H.
 17th Karmapa Thaye Dorje.
 The Europe Centre was established due to the unique inspiration of Lama Ole Nydahl.

 After having found Gut Hochreute, inspired practitioners from all over the world started to raise money for its purchase.
-In only 3 months the Diamond Way centers raised the necessary amount of money through various fundraising ideas and projects.
-Everybody who donated did so, as they wanted to be a part of the unique purchasing process.
+In only 3 months the Diamond Way Buddhist centers raised the necessary amount of money through various fundraising ideas and projects, inspiring thousands of Buddhist practitioners to become part of this unique project.

 The international network is created by various programs: daily meditation, basic and advanced Buddhist lectures, center and teachers meetings, weekend courses, restoration and building activities, workshops, statue exhibitions, concerts and weddings.
 Once a year Gut Hochreute will host an international summer course, an intense meditation and teaching program taught by the highly qualified Lamas of the Karma Kagyu lineage.